TheRealAnonymous008/quartz/content/details/computer science/software engineering/Clean Code Principles.md

 5. [[Object Oriented Programming|Object Oriented]] Code code makes it easy to add new classes without changing existing functions.
 6. Not everything should be an object.
 7. Avoid chains of calls.
 Split function calls apart.
 8. Avoid creating hybrids of data structures and objects.
 Creating an object means we want its functions to do something.
-Creating a data structure / procedural code means we want to ask about its internals.
+Creating a [[Data Structure]] / procedural code means we want to ask about its internals.
 # Error Handling
 1. Avoid obscuring code logic with error handling.
 2. Prefer exceptions to returning error codes.
 Error codes are confusing, lead to dependencies, and violate Command Query Separation